 This comes in real handy for doing a birdhouse craft out of a log where the top needs to be cut at angles.
 Sliding compounds can handle wider wood by turning the blade inward.

-Compound Miter Saw Review:
+Compound Miter Saw Review

-This Makita compound miter saw is a mid price option, at about $160, with a lot of power.
+This Makita compound miter saw is a mid price option, with a lot of power.
 It has a 15 amp motor with a dual post compound pivoting arm.
 It cuts 52 degrees right and 47 degrees left with nine positive stops at 15, 22 1/2, 30 and 45 degrees left or right.
 This saw has had many positive reviews.

 All of these miter saws have had good reviews and would work well for woodworking and wood craft projects.
 With many craft projects, you could probably get by with a 7 1/2 inch miter saw.
 But, if you are going to spend the money, the 10 inch is a little more versatile.
 You can actually buy the Hitachi 10 inch saw for about the same price and some of the 7 1/2 inch saws I’ve seen.